-Due to the scope of the project, a dedicated UI designer and developer is necessary to keep the project moving.
+Due to the scope of the project, a dedicated UI designer and developer are necessary to keep the project moving.
 So I invited David Le, who is a talented UI designer, to join the team as the lead UI designer.

-Based on our research, the average age of the DRH scholars are in their 60s – 70s.
+Based on our research, the average age of the DRH scholars is in their 60s – 70s.
 The design will need to address any potential vision loss due to aging.
 Great visibility and high affordance were the two design principles that we followed for this project.

 From the research, we know DRH scholars have a strong desire to share their knowledge.
-Yet, it experiences a high abandon rate because the system requires to complete the data entry in one session.
+Yet, it experiences a high abandon rate because the system requires completing the data entry in one session.
 This is hugely impossible as the majority of the scholars have grandparents' responsibilities that may prevent them from finishing data entry in one session.

 Nested question is organized by collapsible accordion.
 Colour is also added to enhance the visual hierarchy.